Chapter 17.10

 “Theater, movie” means a building used principally to present showings of cinematic films to the public.

-“Unbuildable land” means land with slopes in excess of 25 percent, land restricted by power lines, canyons and washes, streams, alluvial discharge areas, storm drain retention/detention areas, floodplains and floodways, geologically sensitive areas that require special engineering considerations for safe habitation, and wetlands.
+“Unbuildable land” means land with slopes in excess of 25 percent, land restricted by power lines, utility corridors, canyons and washes, streams, alluvial discharge areas, storm drain retention/detention areas, floodplains and floodways, geologically sensitive areas that require special engineering considerations for safe habitation, and wetlands.
 For the purpose of determining what land may qualify as improved open space only, unbuildable land is any land with slopes in excess of 15 percent.

 “Uplighting” means where a landscape feature, sign, building, or architectural feature is illuminated by a luminary that is directed upward at an angle of more than 50 degrees.